Chorizo from Pamplona

 Chorizo from Pamplona may possibly have been the first meat product to be industrialised, since the first Spanish meat industry was in Navarre.
 It is shaped like a candle, stuffed in thick tripe, with a diameter of some 4 cm and a colour between red and orange, caused by the paprika.
 It is seasoned with salt, paprika, garlic and sugars.
 Ingredients include pork, beef to a lesser extent and fat.
 It is eaten raw.
 The texture is creamy and the flavour is smooth, yet intense, rich, with no acidity.

-- The production area includes the entire province of Navarre.
+- Origin: The production area includes the entire province of Navarre.

-- Chorizo from Pamplona is available at most butcher's shops, supermarkets and department stores on the Peninsula.
+- Where to buy: Chorizo from Pamplona is available at most butcher's shops, supermarkets and department stores on the Peninsula.